Akshay-Thool/Photo-Gallery/README.md

 # Photo-Gallery
 # Photo Gallery website which is used to stored photos online by creating folders into account and can be download using this platform.
-# Website is design as user can create account and stored their photos into the server and seprate theiir photos by creating different folders
+# Website is designed as a user can create an account and stored their photos into the server and separate their photos by creating different folders.